TechsophyOfficial/awgment-package/README.md

         kubectl get jobs
         kubectl delete jobs <jobname>
 ```
-Reset password for admin user for both
+Reset password for admin user for both realms, specifically if you are using this in a non-local environment
 - master realm
 - techsophy-platform realm